Your trusted adviser for R&D Tax Credits and R&D Grants

 Technical Analyst/Writer

-03/01/2025
+Published on: 03/01/2025

 12 minute read

 Companies can apply for a grant component of up to €2.5 million and an investment component of between €500,000 and €10 million.
+Irish companies have found success with the EIC Accelerator, accessing €64 million through the grant since 2021.

 What is the EIC Accelerator?

-The EIC Accelerator programme supports companies developing and scaling up innovations with the potential to create or disrupt markets.
+The EIC Accelerator programme supports European companies developing and scaling up innovations with the potential to create or disrupt markets.
 The nature of the programme is to support high risk innovations which have the opportunity to impact society positively.

 Companies can apply for “grant only” (of up to €2.5 million) or “blended finance”, which includes an equity investment of up to €10 million.
 The funding supports up to 24 months of activity.
 Successful applicants will also get access to coaching, mentoring and Business Acceleration Services.
 The EIC Accelerator funds up to 70% of the project’s budget; the beneficiary must finance the other 30%.